Helger-IT/smp-query-webapp/README.md

 # smp-query-webapp

-Small web application that allows an arbitrary SMP query and returns JSON results This is the API subset parts from https://peppol.helger.com for standalone usage.
+Small web application that allows an arbitrary SMP and DNS query and returns JSON results This is the API subset parts from https://peppol.helger.com for standalone usage.

 This project is part of my Peppol solution stack.
 See https://github.com/phax/peppol for other components and libraries in that area.